Skip to content

 bash

-# Reload the configuration file
+# Reload configuration

 source ~/.zshrc # or source ~/.bashrc

-# Go to your project directory
+# Enter your project directory

 cd my-project